CharityCompassionCoin-CCC/tronsr-template/COMMUNITY_PLAN.md

 Permanent Voters:

-Each TRX sent to Charity Compassion Coin CCC SR Wallet at TronScan.org receives in return 100 Charity Compassion Coin’s in Air Drop.
+Each TRX sent to Charity Compassion Coin CCC SR Wallet at TronScan.org receives in return 100 Charity Compassion Coin’s in Air Drop (1 Million Charity Compassion Coin's will be available for this AirDrop).

-10 Billion CCC Crypto AirDrop will take place in all for this.
+10 Billion CCC Crypto AirDrop will take place in all, after one million CCC's are airdropped the airdrop particpiation will be a 1:1 TRX:CCC Ratio.
 Each TRX spent into CCC SR wallet becomes a permanent frozen vote by our own accord and organization.

 -You may then freely spend back into ecosystem to GIVE to different charitable campaigns running at www.CharityCompassionCoin.com

--Or you may HODL for when open market cryptocurrency exchange trading occurs for Charity Compassion Coin CCC.
+-Spend back into Charity Compassion Coin Ecosystem in return for TRX.(Note: 1:100 TRX:CCC Ratio participants are required to hold until open market trading upon a cryptocurrency exchange.

+-Or you may HODL to give to your children's children.

 ----